 Stage 2 has a core of 80 compulsory modules focusing on the key areas of domestic animal science.
 Issues such as animal breeding, feeds and feeding, behaviour, immunology and parasitology are covered with reference to the range of domestic animals.
 Quantitative (ACE2030) and communication skills (ACE2026) are developed alongside and within the subject specific modules.
 This information together with the underpinning science from Stage 1 is integrated with information on societal issues to describe our main companion animals in the two honours option compulsory modules: ACE2033 Equine Studies and ACE2035 Companion Animals.
 Students take a further 20 optional credits.
-These may include further "animal" modules, including the modules ACE2021 Ruminant Livestock or ACE2043 Nonruminant Livestock, or in marketing / management or a language modules cover the key areas of nutrition and growth, and biochemistry of both domestic animals.
+These may include further "animal" modules, including the modules ACE2021 Ruminant Livestock or ACE2043 Nonruminant Livestock, or in marketing / management or a language

+Stage 3 has a core of 80 compulsory modules.
+It involves a major research project

+(ACE3097) of 30 credits on a topic of the individual student's choice and supervised by a member of academic staff active in that area.
+This may be replaced by a 10 credit work placement module (ACE3045) and a 20 credit dissertation (ACE3096).
+Further compulsory modules cover the key areas of nutrition and growth, and biochemistry of both domestic animals.
 In addition there are two modules: Animal Science Issues (ACE3046) and Animal Health Conference (ACE3047) which deal with current topical issues and develop students' transferable skills.
 There are then a further 20 credits which are compulsory for this honours option: ACE3044 Companion Animal Reproduction and ACE3049 Companion Animal Behaviour..
 The optional modules (20 credits) allow students the opportunity to continue with more "animal" modules, eg ACE3022 Animal Welfare and Environment.
 Or they may continue with their study of marketing / management modules or language modules (lack of prerequisites prevents this route until 2007-8).
 Many of the modules have an increased emphasis on self study and small group work and have a requirement for small projects, case studies, computer formulation of feed rations etc.